What we do?

 EEWA’s core principles are transparency, measurability, and sustainability.

 Equine welfare problems have to be approached on several levels in order to make a sustainable long-term change for equines in Europe.
-The network-based approach helps us to get the most comprehensive knowledge about the state specific and local issues.
+Our network-based approach helps us to get the most comprehensive knowledge about the state specific and local issues.

 Why we do it?